Special Pages 9 min read1,637 words

 • Stop before generating again.
 Review is stronger than chasing a more dramatic name.

-If the output still feels meaningful after that review, the next route can carry the source question more honestly.
+If the output still feels meaningful after that review, the next guide can carry the source question more honestly.
 If it falls apart immediately, the tool has still done something useful by exposing that weakness early.

 Where to continue next